deanna-stover/coursesCNU/2021/engl350spring2021/grant.md

 * Utilizes proper **mechanics**; style, sentence structure, and spelling promote coherence, clarity, and credibility

-* Follows the **appropriate instructions** (1-page single spaced for the Environmental Scan, 2-3 page double-spaced for the MLA Bibliography)
+* Follows the **appropriate instructions** (1-page single spaced for the Environmental Scan; 10 sources double-spaced for the MLA Bibliography)

 ### Grant Narrative and Budget